OpenGeoHub/spatial-sampling-ml/docs/resampling.md

 [Weighted regression](https://www.statology.org/weighted-least-squares-in-r/) is a common technique in statistics and in this case the weights are used to helps reduce clustering effect i.e. give weights to points proportionally to the sampling bias.
-This method is in principle similar to the [nlme::gls](https://stat.ethz.ch/R-manual/R-devel/library/nlme/html/gls.html) Generalized Least Square (GLS) procedure, but with the difference that we do not estimate any spatial autocorrelation structure.
+This method is in principle similar to the [nlme::gls](https://stat.ethz.ch/R-manual/R-devel/library/nlme/html/gls.html) Generalized Least Square (GLS) procedure, but with the difference that we do not estimate any spatial autocorrelation structure, but instead incorporate the probability of occurrence to reduce effect of spatial clustering.

 ## Resampling using Ensemble ML

-Another approach to improve generating BUP from clustered point data is to switch to Ensemble ML i.e. use a multitude of ML methods (so called **base-learners**), then estimate final predictions using robust resampling and blocking.
+Another approach to improve generating BUPS from clustered point data is to switch to Ensemble ML i.e. use a multitude of ML methods (so called **base-learners**), then estimate final predictions using robust resampling and blocking.
 Ensemble ML has shown to help increase mapping accuracy, but also helps with reducing _over-shooting_